ShuJiaLab/ACsN/README.md

 		<tr>
 			<td width="75%">
 				<div style="width:650px;float:left" align="justify">
-					ACSN (pronounced as <i>action</i>) stands for Automatic Correction of sCMOS-related Noise.
+					ACsN (pronounced as <i>action</i>) stands for Automatic Correction of sCMOS-related Noise.
 It combines an accurate estimation of noise variation with sparse filtering to eliminate the most relevant noise sources in the images of a sCMOS sensor.
 This results in a drastic reduction of pixel-dependent noise in sCMOS images and an enhanced stability of denoising performance at a competitive computational speed.
 				</div>
 			</td>
 			<td width="25%">